Question...?: Background and release

-Taylor Swift announced her tenth original studio album, Midnights, at the 2022 MTV Video Music Awards on August 28; its title and cover artwork were released shortly after via social media.
-She conceived Midnights as a collection of songs about her nocturnal ruminations, detailing a wide range of emotions such as regret, lust, nostalgia, contentment, and self-loathing.
-The standard album was produced by Swift and Jack Antonoff, as a result of the two experimenting with music while their partners were both shooting for a film in Panama.

-The album's track listing was revealed via a thirteen-episode video series called Midnights Mayhem with Me on the platform TikTok, where each video contained the title of one track at a time.
+The American singer-songwriter Taylor Swift created her tenth original studio album, Midnights, a collection of songs about her nocturnal ruminations, detailing a wide range of emotions that come to her during sleepless nights, such as regret, lust, nostalgia, contentment, and self-loathing.
+She produced the album's standard edition with Jack Antonoff.
+Its track listing was revealed via a thirteen-episode video series called Midnights Mayhem with Me on the platform TikTok; each video contained the title of one track at a time.
 Track seven's title, "Question...?", was revealed in the September 26, 2022, episode.

-Republic Records released Midnights on October 21, 2022, and "Question...?" was released exclusively onto Swift's official website for limited-time download on October 25.
-The instrumental version was released two days later.
+Republic Records released Midnights on October 21, 2022, and "Question...?" was released exclusively onto Swift's official website as a limited-time digital copy available for download on October 25.
+The instrumental version was made available for purchase two days later.
 Swift performed "Question...?" twice on her sixth concert tour, the Eras Tour.
 She sang an acoustic version on May 20, 2023, in Foxborough, Massachusetts, and as part of a mashup with "The Archer" on July 4, 2024, in Amsterdam, the Netherlands.

-"Question...?" peaked at number 11 on the Billboard Global 200.
-In the US, the song debuted and peaked at number seven on the Billboard Hot 100.
-It was one of the Midnights tracks that made Swift the first artist to occupy the top 10 of the Hot 100 the same week, and the woman with the most top 10 entries (40), exceeding Madonna (38).
-On the Digital Songs chart, it became Swift's record-extending 24th number-one song, propelled by the limited-time downloads.
-"Question...?" peaked in the top 10 of charts in Canada, the Philippines, Singapore, and Malaysia; and in the top 20 in Australia, Vietnam, Iceland, and Portugal.
-The track was certified silver in the UK, gold in Brazil and Canada, and platinum in Australia.